1896 Georgia Bulldogs football team: North Carolina

 In "the first big football game of the season", Georgia beat North Carolina 24–16 in a close game.
 "For the first time in Southern football history the football supremacy of Virginia and North Carolina was successfully challenged."

 The first touchdown came when George Whitfield Price went around right tackle for 8 yards.
 "There were yells of 'Price', 'Price' everywhere".
 Carolina's Heyward then got his own touchdown through right tackle.

 Later, Carolina's Belden made a great punt, which went over Lovejoy's head.
 Wright fell on it for a touchdown, giving Carolina the lead.
-Then Blanch broke through and tied the score with a 30-yard run between right end and tackle.
+Then guard Wright Blanche broke through and tied the score with a 30-yard run between right end and tackle.
 He then later went around right end to put the Bulldogs up by a score as the first half ended.
 A blocked kick from Blanch and Key led to Georgia's final touchdown.
 After Green ran for 40 yards on a fake buck, Heyward scored the last touchdown for Carolina from 5 yards out.

 The starting lineup was Wight (left end), Price (left tackle), Blanch (left guard), Atkinson (center, Middlebrooke (right guard), Kent (right tackle), Watson (right end), Gammon (quarterback), Nalley (left halfback), Cothrell (right halfback), Lovejoy (fullback).